RocketDerp/April14_2025/Art/ScreenPlay/Choice_Violence/Males_Socialized_Parenting_Choice.md

 My Dad read this book from Leo B: [Osmosis isn't working](/Quotes_Pile/Leo_Buscaglia_Quotes.md) - but he never shared any books with me (a point I made at his funeral, he never shared any books with any of the family, despite reading books being a hobby he had my entire childhood).

 Omosis isn't working.
-And Malala rose above blogging into a clery critic role.
+And Malala rose above blogging into a clergy critic role.
 Like Leo B.

 We are all so socialized to hate skin colors, gender conflicts (again December 2013 https://www.theatlantic.com/international/archive/2013/12/vladimir-putin-conservative-icon/282572/ )